enchf/pythoness/02_Syntax/README.md

 11. is, is not (The second one counts as one operator)
 12. in, not in (The second one counts as one operator)
 13. not, or, and

-## Data types

-### Built-in

-* Booleans (True, False)
-* Numbers (int, long, float, complex)
-* Strings ("...", '...')
-* Lists (Anything that is listed between \[\] and separated with a comma for example: `[1, 3.0, 5, True, "Sier"]`). _more on lists later_
-* Tuple (A tuple is like a list, but with the difference that a tuple is inmutable and is denoted with  `(...)` instead of `[]`). _more on tuples later_
-* Dictionary (A dictionary is a data type that works as map or an assignment between "keys" and "values", they are denoted with `{}`). _more on dictionaries later_

-#### Numbers

-Numbers represent mathematic values, this mean numbers in general, the most common are the **int** and the **float** which represents the common values that appears in operations.
-When a numbers is to big to fit in a int it is transformed automatically into a _long_ which is a big number, it also can be represented as an octal notation or a number finished with an "L".

-Float numbers also are represented with exponential notation.
-For example 32.9+e21

-Complex numbers involve a _real_ and an _imaginary_ part, this numbers have different operations and are available in python as a native data type.
-This kind of numbers are written like `R + Ij` where _R_ represents the _real_ part with a `+` and the _imaginary_ part in this case, noted by a _I_.
-The _imaginary_ part is a real number which must also include a _j_ to denote that is the imaginary part, this _j_ could also be upper case.